 3/4 CATCH UP: A variation to catch-up that takes us closer to the full stroke.
 Another way to describe this is almost catch-up.
 Take a stroke with the right hand, wait until this hand is almost all the way through recovery and then start your pull with the left.
 This creates a very rhythmic feel, almost like skating through the water.
 Take your pull and ride the glide from it.
 When you lose speed, take your next pull.
 You want a good example of this?
 Watch footage of the Aussies in the pool, particularly Ian Thorpe.
 He races like this drill.
 Efficiency is your goal.

 SIDE-GLIDE-KICK: Push off the wall on your side and kick for eight kicks.
 Keep your ear on your arm and your body straight.
 Make sure your knees are passing one another when you kick.
-Eight strokes and then take a good pull with your sky-facing arm.
+Eight kicks and then take a good pull with your sky-facing arm.
 Use this pull to roll you to the other side and repeat the cycle.